 Lianne oversees stewardship initiatives for the college and manages the endowment creation process, including: drafting endowment and gift agreements, tracking already-established endowments and funds, communication with beneficiaries of those funds, and strategic stewardship to major donors.
 She also provides support to departments with their stewardship efforts and processes, suggesting best practices, efficient processes/tools and creative, personalized strategies.

-Rebecca McIntire, Stewardship Specialist
+Rebecca McIntire, Donor Services Specialist

 Becky creates weekly college-wide gift acknowledgements, coordinates endowed faculty appointment stewardship, and supports other content needs for donor stewardship.
 She can advise on donor acknowledgements, annual endowed faculty appointment letters to donors and the gift activity report process.